 - Vehicles (external link)

-- Visitor economy (external link).
+- Visitor economy (external link)

 If employers do not introduce social distancing or allow vulnerable workers (external link) to self-isolate for the period specified, the Health and Safety Executive (HSE) may take a range of actions to improve control of workplace risks.

-How to support NHS Test and Trace
+How to comply with NHS Test and Trace

 Businesses will be expected to collect contact information from customers to support the NHS test and trace service.

 Collecting contact details and maintaining records for NHS Test and Trace is a legal requirement and failure to comply is punishable by a fine.
 Designated venues must display an official NHS QR code poster at their entrance, or at the point of service.

 NHS QR code / posters

 The QR code poster enables customers and visitors to scan the NHS QR code when they arrive by using the NHS COVID-19 app.